awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 ## Example Code Using Python<a name="STSConsoleLink_programPython"></a>

 The following example shows how to use Python to programmatically construct a URL that gives federated users direct access to the AWS Management Console\.
-The example uses the [AWS SDK for Python \(Boto3\)](https://aws.amazon.com/tools/)\.
+The example uses the [AWS SDK for Python \(Boto 3\)](https://aws.amazon.com/tools/)\.

 The code uses the [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API to obtain temporary security credentials\.